noelle-1/cwall/README.md

 2. Memory leaks, i believe my code is pretty bad, and it was written over a year ago. there WILL be memory leaks im sure. but the application does not suffer from segfaults or crashes.

 3. Windows support is broken, i dont remember how to build it for windows, i will update the readme with instructions in the future

+4. Image file names with spaces may or may not work properly. sometimes will just show up as a blank empty image.

+5. Webp support is not available. only JPG, PNG, JPEG.